Chinese Institute of Engineers USA

 Chinese Institute of Engineers USA (CIE / USA) is a non-profit, non-political organization serving the engineering community in the United States.
-CIE was founded in 1917 in New York, and had its centennial through venue New York in 2017.
+CIE was founded in 1917 in New York.

 History

 Recognizing the need for engineers to help modernize China in early 20th century, students were sent abroad to study science and engineering.
 In 1917, the Chinese Institute of Engineers was founded in the U.S. by a group of Chinese engineers, including Zhan Tianyou.
 These charter members were graduate students from American colleges and/or were receiving practical training in American railroads and industries.

 The Chinese Institute of Engineers New York Chapter was re-activated as an independent entity in July 1953 in New York City by a number of accomplished engineers in the U.S. The CIE/USA National Council, a federation organization of CIE/USA, was established in 1986 with the Greater New York and San Francisco Bay Area Chapters as its founding chapters.
 In the following years, the National Council was expanded to include Seattle Chapter, OCEESA Chapter, Dallas–Fort Worth Chapter, New Mexico Chapter, and Southern California Chapter.